maul-esel/ahkbook/en/_posts/2011-11-12-Structures.markdown

 NumPut(5000,RectVariable,12,"UInt")
 {% endhighlight %}

 Here, we have set the member at offset 12 (which was "bottom", as mentioned earlier) to the value 5000.
-Since we know that LONG maps to UInt, we have used UInt as the type.
+Since we know that LONG maps to `UInt`, we have used `UInt` as the type.

 In other words, the Rect structure's "bottom" member was set to 5000.